Resources for BC Law students

 Lexis for Microsoft Office

 Lexis offers registered users the option of downloading a Word add-in known as Lexis for Microsoft Office.
 Once you’ve downloaded Lexis for Microsoft Office, it will appear in your Word ribbon.
 You can cite-check a document for conformance to BlueBook style and the software will flag any citations which do not correspond to a citation in the Lexis database.
 In addition, you can run a Shepard’s citation check for all citations in your document in addition to the cite check process.
 After you’ve reviewed the Shepard’s flags, you can remove the flags from the document prior to submission.
 In addition, you can create a table of authorities for your document using Lexis for Microsoft Office.
 Download this add-on by navigating to http://www.lexisnexis.com/lawschool.
 Enter your Lexis Advance username and password.
-From the next screen, select "Productivity Tools" from the list above the school representatives' names.
+From the next screen, select "Productivity Tools" from the list of resources.